cosmos/gaia/UPGRADING.md

 It is critically important for validator operators to back-up the `.gaia/data/priv_validator_state.json` file after stopping the gaiad process.
 This file is updated every block as your validator participates in consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

-### Testing

-For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can run a [v22 Local Testnet](https://github.com/cosmos/testnets/tree/master/local) or join in our [Cosmos Hub Public Testnet](https://github.com/cosmos/testnets/tree/master/public).

 ### Current runtime

-The Cosmos Hub mainnet network, `cosmoshub-4`, is currently running [Gaia v21.0.1](https://github.com/cosmos/gaia/releases/v21.0.1).
-We anticipate that operators who are running on v21.0.1, will be able to upgrade successfully.
+The Cosmos Hub mainnet network, `cosmoshub-4`, is currently running [Gaia v22.1.0](https://github.com/cosmos/gaia/releases/v22.1.0).
+We anticipate that operators who are running on v22.1.0, will be able to upgrade successfully.
 Validators are expected to ensure that their systems are up to date and capable of performing the upgrade.
 This includes running the correct binary and if building from source, building with the appropriate `go` version.

 ### Target runtime

-The Cosmos Hub mainnet network, `cosmoshub-4`, will run **[Gaia v22.0.0](https://github.com/cosmos/gaia/releases/tag/v22.0.0)**.
+The Cosmos Hub mainnet network, `cosmoshub-4`, will run **[Gaia v22.2.0](https://github.com/cosmos/gaia/releases/tag/v22.2.0)**.
 Operators _**MUST**_ use this version post-upgrade to remain connected to the network.
 The new version requires `go v1.22` to build successfully.

 ## Upgrade steps